amal-kadri/Data-Mining-Assignment-4/assignment_4.md

 This table presents the noise in the data in a much more manageable way.
-What becomes immediately apparent is the clusters ability to determine which color a type of wine is.
-Cluster 2 is overwhelmingly white, while cluster 4 is decidedly red.
-It’s also clear that red wines are tend to have large negative values or small positive values for PC1 while white tend to have large positive values or low negative values for PC1, indicating that the main difference between red and white wine is the total.sulfur.dioxide present.
+What becomes immediately apparent is the clusters ability to determine which ‘color’ a type of wine is.
+Cluster 5 is overwhelmingly white, while cluster 1 is decidedly red.
+It’s also clear that red wines are tend to have large negative values or small positive values for ‘PC1’ while white tend to have large positive values or low negative values for ‘PC1’, indicating that the main difference between red and white wine is the total.sulfur.dioxide present.

-The average quality for each color/cluster demonstrates a disconnect between the chemical contents of the wine and it’s subjective score.
+The average quality for each ‘color’/‘cluster’ demonstrates a disconnect between the chemical contents of the wine and it’s subjective score.
-While there is some variance between the clusters the range between the highest rated color/cluster does not exceed 2 scores of quality.
-These results could indicate that wine quality is not determined by chemical content.
-It could also mean that while vast differences in quality are easily identifiable, what separates a wine with score of 8 verses a score of 9 in terms of quality is negligible enough to be come obscured over successive tastings.
+While there is some variance between the clusters the range between the highest rated ‘color’/‘cluster’ does not exceed 2 scores of quality.
+These results could indicate that wine ‘quality’ is not determined by chemical content.
+It could also mean that while vast differences in ‘quality’ are easily identifiable, what separates a wine with score of 8 verses a score of 9 in terms of ‘quality’ is negligible enough to be come obscured over successive tastings.

 ## Problem 2 - Market Segmentation